 The course consists of two core modules, one taken in Venice and one at Warwick, two option modules both taken at Warwick and a dissertation; this workload is spread out over 2 academic years, as opposed to one year for full time students.
 As part of this post graduate degree course, all students will spend a full university term in Venice, studying the city's art, history and culture together with postgraduate students from the Departments of History and History of Art.
 Full time students start their one-year course in Venice, however we feel that for our part time students, undertaking the Venice element in their second year would be more advantageous.
-The University's base at the Palazzo Pesaro Papafava, provides an excellent focus for our teaching and research activities in the city.
+The University's Venice base provides an excellent focus for our teaching and research activities in the city.

 Back in Warwick, students who are familiar with Latin can further hone their reading skills through a weekly seminar in Renaissance Latin offered by the Centre in term two (of either year).
 The Centre also encourages its students to take advantage of language classes offered at Warwick for example in Italian, French, German, Latin and will cover the cost for one such module, taken through the relevant language department, although not through Warwick's Language Centre.